yashpatwa60/Management-system/README.md

 And addsup useful features with chatbot (for better communication with application).

 You can find screenshots of application [here](https://www.linkedin.com/in/yash-patwa-558ab619b/)
 You can find screenshots of bot [here](https://www.linkedin.com/in/yash-patwa-558ab619b/)
+More details about chatbot [here](https://github.com/yashpatwa60/Tkinter-Bot)